Randomized Adversarial Style Perturbations for Domain Generalization: Related Works

-Others~\cite{zhou2021domain, nuriel2021permuted, kang2022style} focus on the observation that the feature statistics capture characteristics of the visual domains.
-MixStyle~\cite{zhou2021domain} generates novel domain features by mixing feature statistics of different images while pAdaIN~\cite{nuriel2021permuted} randomly permutes the statistics of each feature before every batch normalization layer.
-Similar to~\cite{zhou2021domain, nuriel2021permuted}, SFA~\cite{li2021simple} adopts feature-level augmentation technique that applies simple stochastic rescaling and additive operation.
-Different form ~\cite{zhou2021domain, nuriel2021permuted}, StyleNeophile~\cite{kang2022style} augments styles that have different distribution from that of previous iterations.
-While StyleNeophile~\cite{kang2022style} does not depends on simple stochasticity, there is no guarantee that the augmented styles will be useful for generalization in target task.
+\paragraph{Feature statistics manipulation approaches} The methods in this type take advantage of the observation that the feature statistics capture characteristics of the visual domains~\cite{zhou2021domain, nuriel2021permuted, kang2022style, seo2020learning}.
+DSON~\cite{seo2020learning} introduces domain specific normalization layer using the weighted sum of batch and instance normalization statistics.
+MixStyle~\cite{zhou2021domain} generates novel domain features by mixing feature statistics from different images while pAdaIN~\cite{nuriel2021permuted} randomly permutes the statistics of each feature before every batch normalization layer.
+Similarly, SFA~\cite{li2021simple} adopts a feature-level augmentation technique that applies simple stochastic linear transforms.
+Unlike~\cite{zhou2021domain, nuriel2021permuted}, StyleNeophile~\cite{kang2022style} augments styles that have different distributions from those in previous iterations.
+Although StyleNeophile~\cite{kang2022style} does not rely on simple stochasticity, there is no guarantee that the augmented styles will be useful for the generalization in target tasks.

-Recently, DomainBed~\cite{gulrajani2021search} points out that existing methods for domain generalization use the validation set of the target domains for hyper-parameter searching and model selection.
-To mitigate this problem, DomainBed~\cite{gulrajani2021search} proposes fair validation steps that can be incorporated with real-world applications.
-Following the validation steps of DomainBed~\cite{gulrajani2021search}, SWAD~\cite{cha2021swad} shows that flat minima improve generalization ability to domain shift and proposes the strategy that finds flat minima for domain generalization.